serodriguez68/haskell-cheat-sheet/readme.md

 THIS IS WORK IN PROGRESS.
-THIS IS HEAVILLY INSPIRED ON UNIVERISTY OF MELBOURNE'S SUBJECT ON MODELS OF COMPUTATION (COMP30026)
+THIS IS HEAVILLY INSPIRED ON UNIVERISTY OF MELBOURNE'S SUBJECT ON MODELS OF COMPUTATION (COMP30026), give credit to them.

 # Characteristics of Haskell
 + Strong Type Language